FZambia/centrifuge/README.md

 * Presence data, history data, join/leave events for channels
 * Web interface for managing your projects
 * Flexible channel settings using namespaces
+* Language agnostic - you can use Centrifuge even if your site built in Perl, PHP, Ruby etc.

 To get more information please,